Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.1.2 =
+* Added: Option to disable the minimal-configuration of the editor = 1.1.2 =
 * Fixed: PHP parse-error when using a PHP version less than 5.3
 * Fixed: Display issues with some themes